That Time Torontonians Beat Up Nazis with Baseball Bats

 Around 200 people attended the BBQ, including members of the Toronto Sisterhood of Salaam Shalom, a women’s Jewish-Muslim interfaith organization which focuses on their shared experiences and collaborate to host talks, meals, and events.
 It was hosted by the Toronto Chapter of the IWW General Defence Committee, and the International Socialists, who were involved in organizing the anti-racist rally in Vancouver last weekend.

 At the BBQ, older activists mingled with younger ones.
 People brought their kids, some in strollers, and their dogs.
 It was a family-friendly event.
-A few people circulated around the group, handing out flyers praising socialism and condemning racism while others talked about the planned anti-Muslim demonstrations in Vancouver and Montreal.
+A few people circulated around the group, handing out flyers praising socialism and condemning racism while others talked about the planned anti-Muslim demonstrations in Vancouver and Quebec City.
 The organizers were concerned that the BBQ might be disrupted or targeted for spurious bylaw complaints, but it went off without a hitch.

 On Saturday, 4,000 people gathered at Vancouver City Hall to demonstrate against a planned anti-immigration rally hosted by white supremacist groups the Worldwide Coalition Against Islam and the Cultural Action Party.
 In the face of such numbers, the anti-immigration rally wasn’t able to go forward.